rarcilla/rarcilla/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Regina, a recent CS graduate and iOS developer currently based in Vancouver, CA.
+I am recent CS graduate and iOS developer currently based in Vancouver, CA.

 Things I care about 💖: coding with empathy, creating great user experiences, and fostering diversity and inclusion in tech.